black and white computer keyboard

 Integration & Implementation

-We are exploiting the emerging memristive system for ultra-high dense data storage, compute logics, AI-hardware, sensor and security applications, where these multifunctional capabilities can exist in a single architectonic, enabling reconfigurable and adaptive electronic system.
+We are exploiting the emerging memristive system for ultra-high dense data storage, compute logics, AI-hardware, sensor, and security applications, where these multifunctional capabilities can exist in a single architectonic, enabling reconfigurable and adaptive electronic systems.
 Memnics Lab is interested in integrating memristive devices with various electronics and photonics to open new ways of controlling the electrical/material properties of integrated devices and circuits.

-The choice of materials and stacking strategies determine the behavior and performance of memristive devices.
-We believe that device fabrication should be sustainable, and effort to reduce Silicon and Carbon footprints is the main priority; therefore, our focus is to develop and adopt new reliable, low-cost, and environment-friendly process flows.
+The choice of materials and stacking strategies determines the behavior and performance of memristive devices.
+We believe that device fabrication should be sustainable, and the effort to reduce Silicon and Carbon footprints is the main priority; therefore, our focus is to develop and adopt new reliable, low-cost, and environmentally friendly process flows.

 The electrical characteristics of memristive systems are governed by physical-chemical dynamics of the movement of atoms/ions facilitated by redox reaction processes.
 Thus, it further opens new opportunities to control electrical behaviours via physical (light, pressure, temperature, and magnetic field) and chemical (gas and liquid) stimuli.